I have a confession.

 Because I made it up.
 The floral world calls this a fantasy flower; a flower create by your own imagination.
 Besides, why not?
 It’s fun.

 This tutorial is loaded with information, from shaping techniques to how to build this paper flower step-by-step.
 For easy reading (and referencing), the steps for this tutorial are split into sections.
 The quick links to each section are listed below.

-- Paper flower template pieces
+- Daisy paper flower template pieces

 - Outer petals